 Students, we want to hear from you if your experience is not going well.
 Please click here and fill out this brief form and someone from our staff will get back to you within 48 hours.
-If you wish to call and speak with someone directly, please call the Office of the Vice President of Student Services at 774.357.2150.
+If you wish to call and speak with someone directly, please call the Office of the Vice President for Student Affairs at 774.357.2150.

 For violations of the law including assault, vandalism, alcohol/drug use, stalking, or if you just don’t feel safe, contact the Campus Police at 774.357.2218.